jittagornp/index-search-javascript/README.md

     'additional'
 ];
 ```
+- <i>indexSeparator</i> (optionary) : notation for separate an index level like path file system, default is '/'.

 - <i>indexStore</i> (optional) : store for keeping an index, default is <i>MemeryIndexStore</i><br/>
 you can custom your index store by implement an interface <i>IndexStore</i> which define the following methods :